NEW BOOK COVER ART, Will be published October 2016.

 In My Life As An Animal, Laurie Stone’s stories explore the fierce contradictions between what her characters know to be true and what they desire.
 In mapping their collisions and triumphs, Stone’s razor sharp wit and deep humanity create an American idiom all her own. —Susan Daitch, author of L.C. and Paper Conspiracies.

-If you can possibly pre-order, it would mean a lot to small press publishing, Northwestern University Press, and this book!
+If you would like to order, it would mean a lot to small press publishing, Northwestern University Press, and this book!
 Use this Discount Code for $15 price: NU2016

 You can ask your local indie bookstore to order it!!